EXA-UQ/EXAUQ-Toolbox/.github/CONTRIBUTING.md

 ### Branch Protection Rules

 We have branch protection rules in place to protect the `main` and `dev` branches.
-These require all checks to pass alongside approved reiviews from approved maintainers of the toolbox.
+These require all checks to pass alongside approved reviews from approved maintainers of the toolbox.
 Currently there are no other protections in place, however, it is possible that some will be in place on specific branches from time to time in special circumstances of development.